ArnobTurja2002Ghosh/openCVChArUco/README.md

-# 🧠 openCVChArUco
+# 🧠 openCV ChArUco

-`openCVChArUco` is an open-source Python project built with OpenCV that focuses on detecting and calibrating cameras using ChArUco markers — a hybrid of ArUco and chessboard markers.
+`openCV ChArUco` is an open-source Python project built with OpenCV that focuses on detecting and calibrating cameras using ChArUco markers — a hybrid of ArUco and chessboard markers.
 The goal is to make it easy for others to learn about marker-based camera calibration, pose estimation, and 3D vision techniques using real-world tools.

 This project is intended both for self-learning and to help others understand and experiment with OpenCV's ChArUco tools.
 Contributions are welcome!